Skip to content

 State management

-We have developed a way to represent persistent state of a contract via cryptographic commitments, with associated tooling.
+Simplicity programs can track persistent state via cryptographic commitments.
 This provides proper support for general covenants that need to keep track of arbitrary history as users interact with them over time.
-(You can see a brief demonstration of this approach in our December 23, 2025 Office Hours session.)
-We will document this and provide sample contracts demonstrating it.
-We're also developing library code to support maintaining arbitrary quantities of state information (with selective revelation and efficient updates) via a Merkle tree.
+(You can see a brief demonstration of this approach in the December 23, 2025 Office Hours session.)

 Developer tool improvements